-- Class work, discussions, critiques, & games - Personal expression exploring various media - Discovery using the visual art problem solving process - Practice to refine design skills and knowledge - Research and inquiry for learning and growth - Experimentation and inquiry to experience success and failure in building artistic characture, style and traits - Review, refine and edit work - Comparing and contrasting their work with master designers - Personal Responsibility for missed work in the event of an absence.
+Complete Projects as per deadlines In-Class reading of various design magazines and publications Handouts and class work as assigned Homework assignments punctually as assigned Engage in Class work, discussions, critiques, & games Personal expression exploring various media Discovery using the visual art problem solving process Practice to refine design skills and knowledge Research and inquiry for learning and growth Experimentation and inquiry to experience success and failure in building artistic characture, style and traits Review, refine and edit work Comparing and contrasting their work with master designers Personal Responsibility for missed work in the event of an absence.
 Please refer to the policy in the student handbook for timelines to make up missed work and tests.
+Display Proper classroom and computer lab behavior Proper use and care of materials and studio Proper citizenship and respect of teacher and peers